-Harvard doesn’t appreciate applicants who are too techie or give off an arrogant vibe.
+Harvard admissions doesn’t appreciate applicants who are too techie or give off an arrogant vibe.
 It divides its applicant pool into “regular” and “special” groups.
 It actively scouts athletes, under-resourced students, and students from less-populated areas long before most teens think about their college list.
 It also admits legacy students at five times the rate of non-legacy students.1

 How do we know all this?
 Because of a lawsuit challenging Harvard’s admissions policies and practices, the university was forced to disclose its sorting and deliberation process in uncomfortable detail.
 As stated in the Harvard Crimson, “Harvard’s super-secret admissions process is secret no longer.”2